drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 and $R_{conv,co,w}$ is the convective thermal resistance between the conducting tube and water, which can be calculated using Eq.
 (51).
-The mass flow rate of the water inside the pipe integrated with the PV module was set to 0.00166 kg/s and the inlet temperature of the water was taken to be equal to the ambient temperature.
+The mass flow rate of the water inside the pipe integrated with the PV module was adjusted to 0.00166 kg/s and the inlet temperature of the water was taken to be equal to the ambient temperature.
 The temperature of the water in the tube is the average of the inlet and outlet temperature of water in the tube.